AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 Calling Fortran or C
 ====================

-In Section \ `15 <#sec:basics:mfiter>`__, we have shown that a typical pattern for working with MultiFabs is use MFIter to iterate over the data.
-In each iteration, a kernel function is called to work on the data and the work region is specified by a Box.
+In the section on :ref:`sec:basics:mfiter`, we have shown that a typical pattern for working with MultiFabs is use :cpp:`MFIter` to iterate over the data.
+In each iteration, a kernel function is called to work on the data and the work region is specified by a :cpp:`Box`.
 When tiling is used, the work region is a tile.
 The tiling is logical in the sense that there is no data layout transformation.
-The kernel function still gets the whole arrays in FArrayBoxes, even though it is supposed to work on a tile region of the arrays.
-To , these kernel functions are C functions, whose function signatures are typically declared in a header file named \_f.H or
+The kernel function still gets the whole arrays in :cpp:`FArrayBoxes`, even though it is supposed to work on a tile region of the arrays.
+To C++, these kernel functions are C functions, whose function signatures are typically declared in a header file named ``*_f.H`` or ``*_F.H``.
-\*_F.H.
 We recommend the users to follow this convention.
 Examples of these function declarations are as follows.

+.. highlight:: c++

 ::